moleike/moleike.github.io/content/blog/thoughts-on-nix-and-scala.md

 ## Docker images with Nix

-Nix has support for building Docker images with `pkgs.dockerTools`, with no use of Docker at all, and while going this route you benefit from Nix reproducibility, I have found a simple Dockerfile my preferred option, particularly because of how a Dockerfile allows other team members not familiar with Nix or your codebase to create, manage, and deploy containers of your applications.
+Nix has support for building Docker images with `pkgs.dockerTools`, without a Docker daemon, and while going this route you benefit from Nix true reproducibility, I have found a simple Dockerfile my preferred option, particularly because of how a Dockerfile allows other team members not familiar with Nix or your codebase to create, manage, and deploy containers of your applications.

-There is an interesting discussion comparing both approaches on this NixOS Discourse [topic][dockertools-discussion].
-More generally, this [post](https://numtide.com/blog/nix-docker-or-both/) is a particularly clear explanation of why would you want to use Nix together with Docker.
-But really, what I will discuss here is entirely based on this post from Mitchell Hashimoto [here](https://mitchellh.com/writing/nix-with-dockerfiles).
+What I will discuss here is entirely based on this post from Mitchell Hashimoto [here](https://mitchellh.com/writing/nix-with-dockerfiles).

-So the idea behind this approach is to use a multistage build, which emobodies the idea of the builder pattern.
+So the idea behind this approach is to use a [multistage] build, which embodies the idea of the builder pattern.

-To be continued...
+On the first stage, the builder, we use Nix as the base image to:
+- build our application with `nix build`
+- copy the _runtime closure_---the runtime dependencies of our app (bash, jdk, etc.)---of the output path at result/ to a /tmp directory.
+This is done via this
+command: `nix-store -qR result/` which print out the closure of a store path
+- copy the contents of `result/` itself, i.e. our app to a /tmp directory too

+On the second stage, we use the [scratch] image, basically an image with no layers.
+In this stage with copy from the builder our app into a layer and its runtime dependencies back to /nix/store and launch the app.

+Here is the resulting `Dockerfile`:

 ```docker
 # syntax = docker/dockerfile:1.4